 In late April O'Shaughnessy's visited McAllister at his lab at the CPMC Research Institute, which is in a renovated industrial building South of Market.
-He expressed hope that the federal government's stimulus package might improve his chances of getting a grant from the National Institutes of Health to keep testcontinued on page 19 ing different combinations of cannabinoids -and other components of the plant- as anti-cancer agents.
+He expressed hope that the federal government's stimulus package might improve his chances of getting a grant from the National Institutes of Health to keep testcontinued on page 19 cannabis are the people who didn't have filters on their air intake.
+They may have had beautiful medicine, but they were pulling in whatever from the air.
+Now they've got filters."